 Articulation Between National and State Accreditation

-Upon the request of an institution, the accreditation of an education unit (school, college or department of education) or of a program by a national accrediting body shall substitute for state accreditation provided that the Committee on Accreditation certifies to the Commission that the national accrediting entity fulfills the following conditions (Education Code section 44374 (f)):
+Upon the request of an institution, the accreditation of an education unit (school, college or department of education) or of a program by a national accrediting body shall substitute for state accreditation provided that the Committee on Accreditation certifies to the Commission that the following conditions are present (Education Code section 44374 (f)):

 A. National Accreditation of an Education Unit

-1. The national accrediting entity agrees to use the Common Standards adopted by the Commission.
+1. The institution is responsible for meeting the Commission’s Common Standards.
+National standards may be used in lieu of Common Standards where they have been found to be equivalent with the Common Standards.
+Where no equivalency has been determined by the COA, the institution must demonstrate that it meets the Commission’s Common Standards.

+2. In order to be used in substitution the national accrediting body must have determined that those standards deemed to be equivalent have been found to be met by the institution.
+If the national accrediting body has identified issues of concern, it must be determined how those issues impact the findings on the Commission’s Common Standards that have been deemed to be equivalent.

-2. The accreditation process of the national entity includes on-site reviews.
+3. The accreditation process of the national entity includes on-site reviews.

+4. The Commission may develop an agreement as to the manner in which the national accrediting body for an education unit and the Commission’s accreditation system will coordinate their reviews.
+These reviews may be independent, concurrent, or joint.

-3. The team has co-leaders, one appointed according to state accreditation procedures and one appointed by the national accrediting body.
+5. For joint reviews, the team has co-leads, one appointed according to state accreditation procedures and one appointed by the national accrediting body.
 The team members reviewing the Common Standards include members appointed by the national body and at least one California member appointed according to state accreditation procedures.

-5. The review of all program and Common Standards documentation must be completed prior to the site visit, the preliminary findings on all programs and Common Standards must be available to the accreditation team, and the state team members must collect evidence that substantiates the preliminary findings or identifies areas where the institution is not meeting the Commission’s standards.
+The two teams coordinate the interviews and share information.
+Two separate reports are generated from a joint site visit.

+6..
+For concurrent reviews, the Commission’s site visit team will conduct the California site visit at the same time as the national accrediting body but the two teams will work independently.
+The two teams may share some information, if appropriate.
+Two separate reports are generated from a concurrent site visit.

-6. Accreditation teams must represent ethnic and gender diversity, and include both school practitioners and postsecondary education members.
+7. Every effort should be made to ensure that accreditation teams represent ethnic and gender diversity, and include both school practitioners and postsecondary education members.

-7. The period of accreditation is consistent with a seven-year cycle and is compatible with the accreditation activities established by the state.
+8. The period of accreditation of the national accrediting body is consistent with a seven-year cycle and is compatible with the accreditation activities established by the state.

-B. National Accreditation of a Credential Program
+B. Professional Accreditation of an Educator Preparation Program

-1. The accrediting entity agrees to use the adopted California Program Standards for the specific credential under Section 3, Option 1, or the standards used by the national entity are determined by the Committee to be equivalent to those adopted by the Commission.
+1. The institution requests to use the professional standards in lieu of Commission adopted program standards and submit evidence that it has earned professional accreditation for the specific program area.
+The standards used by the professional accrediting body must be determined by the Committee on Accreditation to be equivalent to those adopted by the Commission.